adityaarakal/instant-express-manager/docs/tasks.md

 # Planned Expenses React App – Execution Tasks

+> **Note:** The original Excel workbook now serves only as a design reference.
+Ongoing data entry and management will happen inside this application.
+Any Excel export/import workflows are optional backlog items, kept for historical parity but not required for daily use.

 This document lists every major task required to deliver the Planned Expenses automation project.
 Tasks are ordered sequentially; each phase builds on the previous one.
 Work through them in order unless priorities change explicitly.

 ---